Cloud Servers FAQ

-How does the CPU scheduling work on Standard Next Generation servers?
+How does the CPU scheduling work on Standard servers?

 Note: General Purpose Cloud Servers have specific virtual CPU allocations, as detailed on the Cloud Servers pricing page.
-The following information on CPU scheduling applies only to next-generation standard (for example, not General Purpose) Cloud Servers.
+The following information on CPU scheduling applies to standard Cloud Servers only.

 For Windows images, each Cloud Server is assigned a number of virtual cores based on the size of the Cloud Server.
 The Standard 1 GB Cloud Server receives 1 virtual core, the standard 2 GB and 4 GB Cloud Servers receive 2 virtual cores, the standard 8 GB and 15.5 GB Cloud Servers receive 4 virtual cores, and the standard 30GB servers receive 8 virtual cores.
 Each of these cores is given equal weight when allocating CPU cycles.